-Organizational Maturity Models when Adopting a PaaS platform Assignment of Actions to Existing Roles Building toward a DevOps Organization Responsibilities for IT Organizations Using OpenShift Roles for IT Organizations Using OpenShift Mapping Roles to Responsibilities: RACI RACI Definitions How Teams Work Together in a DevOps Organization Conclusion Organizational Maturity Models when Adopting a PaaS platform While Platform-as-a-Service technologies alone are not capable of changing the way individuals and teams interact within an organization, they often serves as a catalyst for organizational change to support IT agility.
+Organizational Maturity Models when Adopting a PaaS Platform Assignment of Actions to Existing Roles Building toward a DevOps Organization Responsibilities for IT Organizations Using OpenShift Roles for IT Organizations Using OpenShift Mapping Roles to Responsibilities: RACI RACI Definitions How Teams Work Together in a DevOps Organization Conclusion Organizational Maturity Models when Adopting a PaaS Platform While Platform-as-a-Service technologies alone are not capable of changing the way individuals and teams interact within an organization, they often serve as a catalyst for organizational change to support IT agility.

 The OpenShift Container Platform provides support for leveraging users and groups stored in an Lightweight Directory Access Protocol (LDAP) V3 server using simple bind authentication.
 LDAP Users and their Access to OpenShift Example LDAP Tree Structure Configure OpenShift to use LDAP for User Authentication The LDAP Identity Provider OpenShift Ansible Configuration Manual Configuration Testing LDAP queries ldapsearch What''s Next?
 Resources The official OpenShift documentation provides a high level overview for authenticating a user against an LDAP server:

 This is a brief overview aimed at system administrators in getting accustomed to what OpenShift actually looks like installed on a host, and a common places to look when things go wrong.
 What should be running (systemctl) Nodes Masters Viewing Logs Storage Management What’s Next?
 What should be running (systemctl) At a high level, a host in an OpenShift cluster could include the following components: